-Casual Training Officer means an Officer employed under this award who provides training to volunteer or career Firefighters or commercial clients of the Tasmania Fire Service when working on days off or hours in excess of 320 in an eight week cycle.
+Casual Training Instructor means an employee who provides training to volunteer or career Firefighters or commercial clients of the Tasmania Fire Service when working on days off or hours in excess of 320 in an eight week cycle.

 Continuous service means an unbroken period of service and is not broken by the taking of annual leave, long service leave, sick leave, leave as the result of an accident, leave lawfully granted, absence for a reasonable cause, or being stood down through no fault of the employee.